Publishing a map service

 - Choose Publish a service and click Next.

-- Optionally, in the Publish a Service window, type a new name for the service.
-The name cannot be more than 120 characters and can contain alphanumeric characters and underscores only.
+- Optionally, in the Publish a Service window, enter a new name for the service.
+The name cannot be more than 120 characters long and may contain only alphanumeric characters and underscores.

 The Service Editor appears.